WillLangas/Arduino-EZY-Setup/README.md

-# LedArrayTesting
+# EZY Setup
-A short set of Arduino files to quickly set up multiple LEDs in a short amount of time.
+A short set of Arduino files to quickly set up multiple components in a short amount of time.

 #Functions
-Various functions exist in the program in order to accomplish several LED based tasks Here are the functions and what they do:
+Various functions exist in the program in order to accomplish several tasks Here are the functions and what they do:

 Array Setup: